|Dungeon Master Aids|

 Quadrille Graph Paper is a pad of 44 sheets of graph paper, made by St. Regis Consumer products under TSR license (and distributed by TSR).
 Quite rare.

-a collection of pre-rolled PCs, originally published in 1980.
-The
+Rogues Gallery is a collection of pre-rolled PCs, originally published in

 Gallery) was published in 1992.